buu342/N64-UNFLoader/Examples/Libdragon/README.md

 2) On boot, a bunch of commands will appear on screen.
 3) Play around with the different commands.
 Try seeing what happens when you provide more/less/wrong arguments.
 4) For replacing the texture, use the three provided `tex#.bin` files.
 They're 32x32 32-bit RGBA textures in binary format.
+5) If you own a 64Drive, you can press the button on the back of the cartridge to execute the `command_button` function.